claas-grohnfeldt/sparse_image_fusion/README.md

 ln -s <PATH_TO_your_temporary_data_dir> <PATH_TO_sparse_image_fusion/tmp>
 ```

-## External libraries

-This software suite depends on external libraries, which need to be linked to the repository's main directory:

-1. GDAL - Geospatial Data Abstraction Library (download and install from www.gdal.org)
-2. eigen - c++ template library for linear algebra (download and install from http://eigen.tuxfamily.org)

-links should be set to the following locations:
+links to external libraries should be set to the following locations:

 ```bash
 ln -s <PATH_TO_gdal_include_dir> <PATH_TO_sparse_image_fusion/lib/gdal/inc>
 ln -s <PATH_TO_gdal_lib_dir> <PATH_TO_sparse_image_fusion/lib/gdal/lib>
 ln -s <PATH_TO_eigen_lib_dir> <PATH_TO_sparse_image_fusion/lib/eigen/lib>
 ```

 ## How to add a new data set